Magnetic Drive System for Subsurface Pumps

 See how Upwing’s Magnetic Drive System (MDS) is creating a whole new approach to the artificial lift of oil

-The number one cause of ESP failures is the electrical system—the cable, penetrator and motor.
+The number one cause of ESP failures is the electrical system—the motor, protector, penetrator and cable.
 Upwing is eliminating this failure mode by hermetically isolating all electrical components from the hostile production fluids by placing them in the annulus of the well as a part of a well’s permanent completion.

 The remaining mechanical components, such as the pump, thrust bearing, and Inconel sleeved motor rotor are placed on a retrievable string inside the well tubing.